kean0212/LearnJava/ContainersInDepth/README.md

 When you are using a `Map`, your first choice should be `HashMap`, and only if you need a constantly sorted `Map` will you need `TreeMap`.

+The performance of `HashMap` can be tuned through **load factor**(`loadFactor = size / capacity`).
+The lighter it is, the lower chance of collision.
+Therefore, this improves the efficiency of lookups and insertions, but sacrifice iteration and space.
+As all other problems, there is a tradeoff between efficiency and space.
 **Note**:
 1. `? super Comparable` vs `? extends Comparable`.